silasmarques08/Portfolio/README.md

-# Portfolio

-## Projects I have implemented so far:
+# Projects I have implemented so far:

 - [AP2022](https://silasmarques08.github.io/portfolio/AP2022) is a project developed using HTML (bootstrap), CSS3 and some minor Javascript.
 It is a website for giving general information, advertising attractions and selling tickets to an anime convention, namely "Anime Poços 2022".
 You can find the results [online](https://animepocos.com.br).